francescomugnai/RSCS-Really-Simple-Cookie-Solution/README.md

 With this configuration, RSCS will automatically handle the loading and unloading of Google Analytics based on user consent for the specified cookie category.

 #### Contributing 🤝
-We welcome contributions to make RSCS even better.
+I welcome contributions to make RSCS even better.
 If you have any ideas or find any bugs, please open an issue or submit a pull request.

 #### Font 🖋️